 I was inspired by two recipes, one from 101 Cookbooks and the other, Green Kitchen Stories.
 Both simple and delicious!
 I especially love the Savory Corn Biscuit recipe included in the GK Stories recipe, which I had a chance to make.
-I made half a batch and used different shapes, a flower and a circle.
 Because I didn’t have the non-dairy yogurt on hand, I subbed unsweetened almond milk.
 They were still delicious without the yogurt, so easy to make and a perfect accompaniment to the soup!

 Creamy Broccoli & Red Lentil Soup